Rich Klein

 In early 2013, he served as a guest lecturer for graduate students at the New York Institute for Technology as well as undergraduate students of strategic communications at the University of Louisville.

-In June 2012, Klein launched The Crisis Show, a weekly Internet broadcast using Google Hangouts On Air that was seen simultaneously on YouTube.
-The show, seen in more than 100 countries, ran through 2017.
+In June 2012, Klein launched The Crisis Show, a weekly Internet broadcast that was the first of its kind worldwide on on YouTube.
+The show, seen in more than 100 countries, ran until 2018.

 Over the years, he has secured media coverage for his clients in top-tier business and trade publications, in daily and weekly newspapers, on the major wire services, on television/radio and on influential websites and blogs.
 He has also developed extensive media contacts across industries including legal, accounting, technology, real estate, healthcare, sports and entertainment for more than a quarter century.